Emma Harries: West Ham United

 On 2 August 2023, Harries signed for West Ham United.
 She made her league debut against Manchester City on 1 October 2023.
 Harries scored her first goal in the FA Women's League Cup against Charlton Athletic on 11 October 2023, scoring in the 58th minute.

 Southampton

 On 2 July 2025, it was announced that Harries signed for Women's Super League 2 side Southampton.

 International career

 Youth

 In March 2019, Harries got called up to the England under-17s to play in the 2019 U-17 Championships qualifiers.
-She scored the opening two goals in a 8–0 win against Georgia.
+She scored the opening two goals in an 8–0 win against Georgia.

-In October 2021 Harries was named as part of the England U23 squad, appearing against Belgium as an 86th substitute for Ebony Salmon.
+In October 2021 Harries was named as part of the England U23 squad, appearing against Belgium as an 86th-minute substitute for Ebony Salmon.
 In November, she scored the opening goal in an 11–0 win against Estonia at St George's Park.
-She continued to feature in the under-23 squad in 2022–2023.
+She continued to feature in the under-23 squad in 2022 and 2023.

 Personal life

-Harries is dating fellow women's footballer and former England youth teammate Ellie Brazil.
+On 14 June 2025, Harries became engaged to Southampton teammate Ellie Brazil.